-Cecilia L. Ridgeway is the Lucie Stern Professor of Social Sciences in the Sociology Department at Stanford University.
+Cecilia L. Ridgeway is the Lucie Stern Professor of Social Sciences, Emerita, in the Sociology Department at Stanford University.
 She is particularly interested in the role that social hierarchies in everyday social relations play in the larger processes of stratification and inequality in a society.
 Much of her research focuses on interpersonal status hierarchies, which are hierarchies of esteem and influence, and the significance of these hierarchies for inequalities based on gender, race, and social class.
 She served as the President of the American Sociological Association in 2012-13.

-She is working on a new book project, tentatively titled, Status: Why Is It Everywhere?Why Does It Matter?, that offers a broad analysis of status as a form of inequality and its role in inequality based on social difference groups like gender and race.
+She has a new book, titled, Status: Why Is It Everywhere?Why Does It Matter?
+(Russell Sage Foundation, forthcoming, 11/2019), that offers a broad analysis of the nature of status as a form of inequality and its role in inequality based on social difference groups like gender and race.
 Other recent projects on status include 1) a theory and experimental tests of how social coordination problems drive the use of status information in making social judgments (“It’s the Conventional Thought that Counts: How Third Order Inference Produces Status Advantage”- American Sociological Review 2017); 2) experimental studies of the processes by which status hierarchies bind low status members to a group ("Is Deference the Price of Being Seen as Reasonable?
 How Status Hierarchies Incentivize the Acceptance of Low Status" - Social Psychology Quarterly 2017).